TELEPHONE No. 2

 The Transmitter No. 1 was replaced by the Transmitter No. 22 circa 1932.
 This gave superior transmission quality.

-The switch hook contact set consisted of three contacts that made contact with each other on operation.
-This was the standard GPO switch hook that was insulated from the chassis.
-This was to prevent electric shock from power of tram cables touching the telephone wires in the street.
+The switch hook contact set consisted of three contacts that made contact with each other on operation and this was the newly introduced standard GPO switch hook that was insulated from the chassis.
+It was insulated from the chassis to prevent electric shock from power or tram cables touching the telephone wires in the street.

 Early table telephones were connected to the internal wiring with a Rosette or latter with a Strip, Flexible Cord Connection.
 Click here for more information.